 Fear of dogs – Some pupils may have had traumatic experiences with a dog, and may fear contact.
 Permission is needed by parents for pupils to see Herbert, and if pupils are distressed or indicate they don’t want to be around the dog, they will be removed from the situation.
 If pupils are nervous around dogs, but you would like your child to try and get over their fears, we will work in extremely small steps to do this, making sure that the child is comfortable at all times.
 It is possible that children can get over their fear of animals, and grow a respect and appreciation of them.

 After building bonds and relationships with the pupils, Herbert may work with our pupils in other areas, for example:

-Improving confidence and self-esteem – Social interactions may be difficult for pupils with autism and SEN, dogs do not judge.
+Improving confidence and self-esteem – Social interactions may be difficult for pupils with autism and SEN but dogs do not judge.
 The companionship and friendships built between children and dogs can lead to increased confidence.

-"When I needed a hang, I found your paw"
+"When I needed a hand, I found your paw"